 Established in 1991 by Jacqueline and David Boylan, the fund supports one or both of the libraries’/media centers’ acquisitions and collections in memory of Julie Boylan ’00.

 Frank Brenner Coach’s Award Endowment

-Established in 2004 in honor of Alumni Parent Frank Brenner, father of Matthew Brenner ’03 and Molly Brenner ’05, the annual award is given to a member of the Greensboro Day School Coaching Staff who best exemplifies the leadership and sportsmanship qualities expected of all GDS athletes.
+Established in 2004 in honor of Alumni Parent Frank Brenner, father of Matthew Brenner ’03 and Molly Brenner ’05, the annual award is given to a member of the GDS Coaching Staff who best exemplifies the leadership and sportsmanship qualities expected of all GDS athletes.

 Brenner Endowment for Financial Aid

 This fund supports need-based financial aid for students.

 Russell Andrew Britt ’97 Endowment Fund

 Established in 2006 in memory of alumnus Russell Britt ’97 by his family and friends, the fund encourages and equips interested faculty to promote the exploration of the natural world, to coax creative expression, and influence their students through teaching.